thephpleague/uri/docs/upgrading/upgrading-5.0.md

 $uri->path; //triggers an exception
 ~~~

-## Uri components interfaces
+## Uri Component interfaces

-The interfaces use to be located under the `League\Uri\Interfaces`.
-Now the interfaces are under the `League\Uri\Components`.
-All the specific interfaces for each component have been remove for simplicity.
+Each component used to have a specific interface located under the `League\Uri\Interfaces`.
+Starting with the new release, all specific interfaces for each component have been remove.
 The only remaining interfaces are:

-- `League\Uri\Components\ComponentInterface`: The default interface for each URI component object
+- `League\Uri\Components\EncodingInterface`:  which holds the encoding constants.
-- `League\Uri\Components\PathInterface`: The default interface for the path component.
-It extends the `ComponentInterface`.
+- `League\Uri\Components\ComponentInterface`: The default interface for each URI component object which extends the `EncodingInterface` interface.

 The following classes are removed: